-Optionally, you can associate an entry with an external element that sets when you must apply said entry and when you must omit it.
+Optionally, you can associate an entry to an external element that sets when you must apply said entry and when you must omit it.

 Route-map entries are applied in numerical order (marked by the identifier) until a matching one is found.
-If no entry matches, it will be as if the entry was configured as deny.
+If no entry matches, this acts in the same way as if the entry was configured as deny.